Sauna Use and Cardiovascular Health: What the Science Says

 -

-In addition, studies on heart rate variability (HRV) - an indicator of cardiovascular resilience - show that sauna improves HRV, especially when combined with a cool-down phase after the heat.
+Beyond that, studies on heart-rate variability (HRV) — a marker of cardiovascular resilience — show that sauna use improves HRV, especially when combined with a cool-down phase after the heat.

-Chronic stress, mental fatigue and poor sleep affect the heart just as much as physical factors.
-By stimulating the parasympathetic nervous system, the sauna helps the body get out of alert mode and into a state of recovery.
+Chronic stress, mental fatigue and poor sleep affect the heart as much as physical factors.
+By stimulating the parasympathetic nervous system, the sauna helps the body switch out of alert mode and into recovery.

-A study published in the Journal of Human Hypertension revealed that participants had lower cortisol levels after sauna sessions.
+A study published in the Journal of Human Hypertension showed that participants had lower cortisol levels after sauna sessions.
 Many also reported improvements in sleep and mood.

-Better rest and less stress mean less pressure on the cardiovascular system.
+Better rest and lower stress mean less pressure on the cardiovascular system.

-When it comes to choosing a sauna to support heart health, there is no single answer.
-Infrared saunas, traditional Finnish saunas and even Turkish baths (hammam) offer real benefits for circulation, blood pressure and relaxation.
-However, each type acts differently on the body - and this difference can influence which one will be most suitable for your lifestyle and personal goals.
+When it comes to choosing a sauna to support heart health, there's no single answer.
+Infrared saunas, traditional Finnish saunas and even Turkish baths (hammam) all offer real benefits for circulation, blood pressure and relaxation.
+But each works on the body differently — and that difference can shape which suits your lifestyle and goals best.

 Traditional Finnish sauna